Did you know that the Xolo Dog, also known as the Mexican Hairless Dog, has been a loyal companion to humans for over 3,000 years?

 By following these guidelines, you can help promote a healthy lifestyle for your Xolo and reduce the risk of common health issues they may encounter.

-When it comes to training and socializing your Xolo, it’s important to establish a consistent routine and use positive reinforcement techniques.
+When training and socializing your Xolo, it’s important to establish a consistent routine and use positive reinforcement techniques.

 Start by crate training your Xolo, providing them with a safe space where they can feel secure.
 Use treats and praise to encourage them to enter the crate willingly.
 This will help with potty training and prevent destructive behavior when you’re not home.